Consciousness: In artificial intelligence

 In the literature concerning artificial intelligence, Searle's essay has been second only to Turing's in the volume of debate it has generated.
 Searle himself was vague about what extra ingredients it would take to make a machine conscious: all he proposed was that what was needed was "causal powers" of the sort that the brain has and that computers lack.
 But other thinkers sympathetic to his basic argument have suggested that the necessary (though perhaps still not sufficient) extra conditions may include the ability to pass not just the verbal version of the Turing test, but the robotic version, which requires grounding the robot's words in the robot's sensorimotor capacity to categorize and interact with the things in the world that its words are about, Turing-indistinguishably from a real person.
 Turing-scale robotics is an empirical branch of research on embodied cognition and situated cognition.

-In 2014, Victor Argonov has suggested a non-Turing test for machine consciousness based on machine's ability to produce philosophical judgments.
+In 2014, Victor Argonov has suggested a non-Turing test for machine consciousness based on a machine's ability to produce philosophical judgments.
 He argues that a deterministic machine must be regarded as conscious if it is able to produce judgments on all problematic properties of consciousness (such as qualia or binding) having no innate (preloaded) philosophical knowledge on these issues, no philosophical discussions while learning, and no informational models of other creatures in its memory (such models may implicitly or explicitly contain knowledge about these creatures' consciousness).
 However, this test can be used only to detect, but not refute the existence of consciousness.
-A positive result proves that machine is conscious but a negative result proves nothing.
+A positive result proves that a machine is conscious but a negative result proves nothing.
 For example, absence of philosophical judgments may be caused by lack of the machine's intellect, not by absence of consciousness.

+Nick Bostrom has argued in 2023 that, being very sure that large language models (LLMs) are not conscious, would require unwarranted confidence; in which consciousness theory is correct and how it applies to machines.
+He views consciousness as a matter of degree, and argued that machines could in theory be much more conscious than humans.